-If any specific comments or questions are raised by the Committee in the initial review period (especially for new applications), these are sent either via the Ethics, Biosafety and other Applications system (Animal Ethics Management System) or by email to the Chief Investigator (and the Associate Investigator where applicable) the week before the meeting.
+If any specific comments or questions are raised by the Committee in the initial review period (especially for new applications), these are sent either via the Ethics, Biosafety and other Applications system (Animal Ethics Management System) or by email to the Chief Investigator (CI) (and the Associate Investigator where applicable) the week before the meeting.
 The CI then has until 10am Friday to provide a response, which is reviewed by the Committee at the meeting the next week.
-The CI is to be available on the AEC meeting date, either telephonically or personally (between 12pm - 4pm), in the event that the Committee may need to clarify aspects of their new protocol application/amendment/annual (progress) report or final report.
+The CI is to be available on the AEC meeting date, either telephonically or personally (between 12pm - 4pm), in the event that the Committee may need to clarify aspects of their new project application/amendment/annual (progress) report or final report.

 These pre-meeting questions give applicants an opportunity to clarify queries the Committee may have regarding their submission, and can facilitate the approval process.

 NB the written responses provided in response to AEC comments or queries constitute official documents and will be treated as part of the protocol submitted for approval.
-These documents, including email correspondence, are filed with the original protocol.
+These documents, including email correspondence, are filed with the original project.

 For information regarding the different AEC application processes, please see below: